Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 ![image](/attachment_files/sbp/tableau/diagram.png)

 Now it is possible to connect to the XAP Datagrid with the SQL-92 compatible JDBC driver.
-However, there is no possibility to use JDBC driver from Tableau to query the data behind JDBC driver.
-Tableau can only use ODBC as a general connection option, although we can use ODBC-JDBC bridge to convert ODBC requests from Tableau side to JDBC requests to XAP Datagrid side.
+However, it is impossible to use the JDBC driver from Tableau to query the data behind JDBC driver.
+Tableau can only use ODBC as a general connection option.

-Tableau connects to `ODBC-JDBC` bridge which the XAP JDBC driver to query the Datagrid.
+We can use the ODBC-JDBC bridge to convert ODBC requests from Tableau to JDBC requests and access the XAP Datagrid.

 ## Configuration

 **Space setup:**

-- Make sure you have running Datagrid and you have access to it.
+- Make sure you have a running Datagrid and you have access to it.
+To start a Data Grid use the following command:

 ```bash
 <XAP-HOME>/bin/gs-agent.sh
 ```
-- Create/observe the space with name `tableauSpace`
+- Create the space with name `tableauSpace`

-- Filling space:
+- Populate the space with data:

 [Download](/download_files/sbp/xap-sql-demo.rar) and build the sample.

-Execute the following command from folder "xap-sql-demo" or run it from within your IDE.
+Execute the following command from folder "xap-sql-demo" to execute from the command line:

 ```bash
 java -jar target\xap-sql-demo.jar --space-url "jini://*/*/space?locators=<DATA_GRID_IP>" --lookup-group <DATA_GRID_LOOKUP_GROUP>